LucyWilcox/Plague/reports/final_report.md

 Fig. 3 shows that in the Any City model, as the quarantine rate goes up, the number of infections and cities infected decreases at an almost linear rate between quarantine rates of 0 and 0.5, then flattens with few infected cities regardless of the transmission rate.
 This is because at high quarantine response rates, the initial city infected or those directly around it are likely to be quarantined, preventing any further spread of the disease.
 The transmission rates, while noticeably different for low quarantine rates, do not have much impact as quarantine rates pass 50%.

-In Fig. 4 is the same as Fig. 3 but uses data from the Hub City model.
+The results in Fig. 4 underwent the same process as those shown in Fig. 3 but use data from the Hub City model.

 <p align="center">
 <img src="https://github.com/LucyWilcox/Plague/blob/master/reports/total_infections_hubs.png" width="500">